-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 "Without appropriate public scrutiny, there's a significant risk vested interests will use this crisis to further their own agenda," he said.

-In normal times, the EU commission logged lobbyists' meetings with senior officials in a calendar on their public websites.
+In normal times, the EU commission logged lobbyists' meetings with senior officials in publicly-accessible online calendars.

 It was still doing the same, its spokesman said on Tuesday.